-You want to protect your equipment, but you also don't want to keep buying a new surge protector each time they protect you.
+Some of the cheaper surge protectors only provide protection once.
+It's like a fuse blowing.
+You do want to protect your equipment, but you also don't want to keep buying a new surge protector each time it protects you.

 If you use one that has a really high joule rating, then it should last through many power surges and spikes.

 I suggest a rating over 3000 joules.
-Anything less and your surge protector may not survive a spike.
+With anything less, your surge protector may not survive a spike.
 Your equipment may not be protected if you get more than one high voltage spike before replacing the surge protector.

 Surge protectors that have a low joule rating may be destroyed by a single high voltage spike.
 These cheap protectors need to be replaced often.
-You end up saving more money in the long run by getting a good surge protector joules rating to begin with.
+You'll end up saving more money in the long run by getting a good surge protector with the proper joule rating to begin with.

 What Is a Good Recommended Surge Protector?